Indonesian shortfin eel: Description

-Like all other members of the Anguillidae family, the Indonesian Shortfin Eel has an anguilliform body plan with an elongated, slender body that allows for high maneuverability and flexibility.
-Like other eels, they lack pelvic fins and have reduced pectoral fins which allow for a sleeker body shape.
-They have long dorsal and anal fins which are fused with their caudal fins to better propel them through the water via wave like movements.
-As their name implies, they are a shortfin eel which differs from longfin eels in that their dorsal fin is slightly longer along their body than their anal fin.
+The Indonesian shortfin eel has the typical anguilliform body plan of eels, with an elongated, slender body that allows for high maneuverability and flexibility.
+Like other Anguilla eels, they lack pelvic fins though retain relatively small but notable pectoral fins.
+In contrast, their long dorsal and anal fins, which are fused with their caudal fins, allow them to swim via wave-like, sinusoidal, movements.
+As a shortfin eel, their dorsal fin is only slightly longer than their anal fin, with its origin more forward on the body than the anal fin's origin.
 In contrast, longfin eels have a much greater distance between the anal fin and dorsal fin along their bodies.
-Their body is primarily a gray and brown color, most prominent on their dorsal side, with a lighter tan color on their ventral side.
-Their length and body weight can vary greatly but can range from 411 to 720 mm and 126 to 1,125 grams respectively.